Table of Contents of Article

 Proposed Solutions for the FAA: Get Congress to pass an amendment to Section 336 so the regulations will not be in violation of it.
 Go the notice and comment route with the regulations.
 Don’t skip this because it is inconvenient.
 Publish a document that has everything a drone pilot needs to know in ONE place.
 There are multiple things being said in multiple places.
 Certain parts of the regulations apply and other parts do not.
 It needs to be listed in one place if individuals are going to be educated; otherwise, it is far easier to just fly than try and figure out what is actually required of you.
 See my blog post where I discuss further.
 I had to actually create a chart in my drone book, Drones: Their Many Civilian Uses and the U.S. Laws Surrounding Them, of all the do’s and do not’s because they are scattered all over.
 Go through the drone reports and do your best to “clean up” the data.
 The data is lacking and because the whole flying near airports misconception has not beenfull clarified, the data isover inflated and inaccurate.
 Seek to implement quality controls on the data gathering and properly classify and represent it.
 Reach out to highly-viewed social media celebrities to collaborate with in educating the community.

-18 U.S.C.
+Why Am I Proposing These?
+My fear is this rule will “delegitimize” the FAA and DOT in the eyes of many drone flyers.
+Why?
+Hope this helps guys.
+Fly safe.
+J 18 U.S.C.
 3571 49 U.S.C.
 46306 Page 155.
 United Savings Ass’n v.
 Timbers of Inwood Forest Associates, 484 U.S. 365, 371 (1988) (citations omitted).
 Section 332(a)(2)(A)(ii).
 Section 332(a)(2)(I).
 Section 333(a).
 Section 333(b)(1).
 Section 334(c)(2)(C)(v).
 Section 336(a).
 Section 336(a)(4).
 Cohen v.
 JP Morgan Chase & Co., 498 F. 3d 111, 117-18 (2nd Cir.
 2007).
 Nixon v.
 Missouri Municipal League, 541 US 125, 132-33 (2004).
 Section 336(b).
 Page 19.
 Page 18.
 Page 18.
 Page 18.
 Page 19.
 Page 11.
 Pages 11-12.
 Page 20.
 Page 12.
 Page 12.
 Pages 12-13.
 Pages 13-14.
 Page 14-16.
 Page 17.
 Page 17.
 14 C.F.R.
 1.1.
 Fed.
 Aviation Admin., FAA-IR-M-8040.1C, Airworthiness Directives Manual (2010) [hereinafter “AD Manual”], available at http ://rgl.faa.gov/Regulatory_and_Guidance_Library/rgOrders.nsf/0/66ddd8e1d2e95db3862577270062aabd/$FILE/FAA-IR-M-8040_1C.pdf Id. at 15.
 See id.
 See Id.
 Air Transp.
 Ass’n of Am. v.
 Dep’t of Transp., 900 F.2d 369 (D.C.
 Cir.
 1990), vacated without opinion and remanded, 498 U.S. 1023 (1991), vacated as moot, 933 F.2d 1043 (D.C.
 Cir.
 1991).
 Id. at 379.
 14 C.F.R. § 11.13.
 Id.
 See 14 C.F.R. § 11.31(c).
 See id.
 AD Manual, supra note 302, at 15.
 AD Manual, supra note 302, at 15.
 Jifry v.
 FAA, 370 F. 3d 1174, 1179 (D.C.
 Cir.
 2004).
 Sorenson Communications Inc. v.
 FCC, 755 F. 3d 702, 706 (D.C.
 Cir.
 2014).
 Page 19.
 Air Transp.
 Ass’n of Am. v.
 Dep’t of Transp., 900 F.2d 369, 378 (D.C.
 Cir.
 1990), vacated without opinion and remanded, 498 U.S. 1023 (1991), vacated as moot, 933 F.2d 1043 (D.C.
 Cir.
 1991).
 Page 18.
 Page 18.
 Page 18.
 Page 19.
 Page 11.
 Pages 11-12.
 Page 20.
 Page 12.
 Page 12.
 Pages 12-13.
 Page 14-16.
 Pages 13-14.
 Jifry v.
 FAA, 370 F. 3d 1174, 1180 (D.C.
 Cir.
 2004).
 Page 17.
 Page 17.